Master the art and science of welding through practical, career-focused training.

 Questions?

-The team at Campbellsville University’s Professional & Certificate Programs is committed
+The team at Campbellsville University’s Professional and Certificate Programs is committed

 to guiding you every step of the way.
 Whether you need information about our programs,